-The Human Genome Project (HGP) was an international research initiative that aimed to map and sequence all the genes in human DNA.
-Its significance lies in its transformative impact on medicine, genetics, and our understanding of human biology, paving the way for disease prevention and treatment advancements.
-This article aims to study in detail the goals, methodologies, and applications of the Human Genome Project.
+In the Civilization series, the Human Genome Project (HGP) was an international research program to map and sequence all genes in human DNA.
+The significant change that Modern Medicine underwent on being saddled with this project and thereafter, Genetics, and Human biology, together stand in the way of efficient development of disease prevention and treatment methods.
+This article attempts to look into the goals, objectives, methods, and applications of the Human Genome Project.

 About Human Genome Project

-• The Human Genome Project (HGP) was an international scientific research project that aimed to determine the complete sequence of the nucleotide bases that make up human DNA and all the genes it contains.
+- The Human Genome Project (HGP) was an international scientific research project devoted to determining the complete sequence of the nucleotide bases that constitute human DNA and all the genes it contains.

-• It remains the world’s largest collaborative biological project.
+- It is still considered the world’s largest joint biological project.

 Goals of Human Genome Project